Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Methods

-This section details the performance evaluation and HITL data enrichment framework (as shown in Fig.~\ref{fig:HITL}) used in this study.
-First, we describe the construction of a diverse, large-scale dataset for evaluating foundation models.
-Then, we present the HITL design that utilizes evaluations of multiple foundation models to enrich the training dataset.
-Lastly, the continuous fine-tuning of foundation models using the enriched dataset.
+In this section, we first introduce the overall framework of the study, followed by details of its design.
+Specifically, we describe the construction of a diverse, large-scale dataset for evaluating foundation models, the human-in-the-loop strategy for enriching the training data by leveraging these models, the continual fine-tuning of models with the enriched dataset, and the experimental setup.